vinibrsl/commitgen/README.md

 Ever stared at your Git changes, wondering what to write?
 Say hello to `commitgen`, your AI-powered commit message genie! 🧞

-`commitgen` looks at your staged Git changes, waves its AI wand (powered by Ollama), and *poof!* – a shiny new commit message appears!
+`commitgen` analyzes your Git changes and crafts concise, purposeful commit messages.
+It aims for brevity (under 50 chars), uses imperative tone, and can provide context on what changed and why – all without you typing a word.

 ## Quick Start 🚀